jimmymcmahoncoding/jimmymcmahoncoding.github.io/_posts/2023-07-02-BWM-Auto-Redeem-Investor.md

 The application will then run automatically at the schedule that you configured in step 5.

-An alternative method to acheive this can be seen on the following YouTube video :- https://www.youtube.com/watch?v=DVUlkU2AxgQ.
+An alternative method to acheive this can be seen on the following [YouTube video](https://www.youtube.com/watch?v=DVUlkU2AxgQ).

 ### PM2 (Mac OSX / Linux)